PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 08:59:25
+Last updated: 2024-04-11 09:00:03
-Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin
+Random Quote: Do it.
+If you ever want to see these boobs again, crawl, you son of a me. - Lily Aldrin